maddisondesigns/woocommerce-software-license-manager/README.txt

 * Licensing is optional and can be activated/deactivated individually
 * Send generated license keys to your customers within your existing email notifications

-<strong>Please Note:</strong> This is a fork of the [Woocommerce Software License Manager](https://wordpress.org/plugins/wc-software-license-manager/) plugin from the WordPress.org Plugin Directory, which hasn't been updated since July 2016, and no longer worked with the latest version of WordPress and WooCommerce.
+**Please Note:** This is a fork of the [Woocommerce Software License Manager](https://wordpress.org/plugins/wc-software-license-manager/) plugin from the WordPress.org Plugin Directory, which hasn't been updated since July 2016, and no longer worked with the latest version of WordPress and WooCommerce.

 Significant code updates and tidying have been performed and this version now works with WordPress 4.8.2 and WooCommerce 3.1.2.